The purpose of this page is to guide you through the steps of setting up Distributed Administration in your organization's instance of Brightspace.

 - Click Choose Org Unit Types.

-- Select your new Sub-Org Unit Type from the list of types and click Apply Filter.
-The Org Unit and Org Unit Types displayed in the Roles and Permission table updates to include the selected type.
+- Select your new Sub-org unit Type from the list of types and click Apply Filter.
+The Org Unit Types displayed in the Roles and Permission table update to include the selected type.

 - Click Save and Close.

-Customize the role permissions you want your Sub-Org Administrator role to have.
+As an Org administrator, you must assign your Sub-org administrator the required role permissions at the Sub-org unit level to ensure they can access and use the tools you want them to use within their Sub-org hierarchy.
+Customize the role permissions you want your Sub-org administrator role to have.
 These specific role permissions will vary depending on the needs of your organization.

 - Navigate to Admin Tools > Roles and Permissions.